-Nitrogen dioxide (NO2) and Volatile Organic Compounds (VOC’s)
+Nitrogen dioxide (NO2), Volatile Organic Compounds (VOC's) and Particle monitoring

-Nitrogen Dioxide (NO2) is measured (in micrograms /m3) in real time at Halkett Place and at 12 sites around the Island using passive diffusion tubes which are sent off monthly for analysis.
+Nitrogen Dioxide (NO2) is measured (in micrograms /m3) in real time at Beresford Street and at twenty sites around the Island using passive diffusion tubes which are sent off monthly to the UK for analysis.
 Diffusion tubes are also used to measure four VOC's (Benzene, Toluene, Ethyl Benzene and Xylene) at five other sites around the Island.